DolbyUUU/Sudoku4LLM/README.md

      - Grids can be serialized in multiple ways (e.g., cell-level, row-level, or grid-level).
      - This allows researchers to explore the **optimal input format for structured data** in LLMs.
    - Sudoku4LLM supports 11 different serialization formats, making it a versatile tool for studying structured data representation.
+   - Researchers can easily design custom serialization formats or explore new structured data representations.

 ### 5. **Resistance to Memorization**
    - With **infinite variability** in puzzle generation, Sudoku puzzles are highly resistant to memorization, ensuring that models are genuinely reasoning rather than recalling.